-Where-abouts of recently graduated students from our program
+Where-abouts of recently graduated students from our program (listed here in reverse chronological order, most recently graduated first)

 Originally hailing from Long Island, Andrew moved from Western Massachusetts to join the Department of Biology in 2008 and has since joined the lab of Dr. Elena Casey, where he is currently researching pancreatic development in basal chordates for his qualifying exam.